0xfe/vexflow/README.md

-# VexFlow 4
+# VexFlow

 VexFlow is an open-source library for rendering music notation.
 It is written in TypeScript (compiled to ES6), and outputs scores to HTML
 Canvas and SVG, right in the browser.
-It , and also in command line node projects.
+It also works in Node.js projects (e.g., a command line script to save a score as a PDF).

 ## Sponsor this Project

-If you use VexFlow and find it useful, please consider sponsoring its development: https://github.com/sponsors/0xfe.
+If you find VexFlow useful, please consider sponsoring its development: https://github.com/sponsors/0xfe.

+## Version 3 &#x2192; 4

+As of this writing (March 2022), we are nearing the release of a new major version of VexFlow.
+The guide below refers to VexFlow 4 (the new version).
+If you need to work with the previous version, follow the [version 3.0.9 tutorial.](https://github.com/0xfe/vexflow/wiki/VexFlow-3.0.9-Tutorial)

 ## Quick Start